-For a detailed list of the risk factors specific to the Series A and Series B Preferred Shares, see "Risk Factors" in Canaccord's Short Form Prospectus dated June 16, 2011.
+For a detailed list of the risk factors specific to the Series A and Series B Preferred Shares, see "Risk Factors" in the Company's Short Form Prospectus dated June 16, 2011.

-For a detailed list of the risk factors specific to the Series C and Series D Preferred Shares, see "Risk Factors" in Canaccord's Short Form Prospectus dated April 2, 2012.
+For a detailed list of the risk factors specific to the Series C and Series D Preferred Shares, see "Risk Factors" in C the Company's Short Form Prospectus dated April 2, 2012.